Rust Testing Strategy #

 - Everything:

-- Just one crate + its integration tests:
+- Just one crate + its integration tests through the wrapper:

 - Unittests only